orenbenkiki/flameview/README.md

 ## STATUS

-This is a beta version.
+This is a beta version **0.1-b0**.
 It provides the basic functionality and seems to work in Firefox, Chrome and Edge.
 However, it hasn't been heavily tested.
 Feedback is welcome.

 ## USAGE